JohnMacrae/ESPRainmaker_Led_Dimming/README.md

 A simple modification to the example code to help a subscriber solve a problem.

-View in conjustction with: https://youtu.be/n2nQreRZx34
+View in conjunction with: https://youtu.be/n2nQreRZx34